top of page

 1. Blogging creates authority and positions you as a wedding expert

 Your blog posts are your chance to really showcase your knowledge and expertise with couples.
-You can take a deep dive into topics that are relevant for the wedding industry and that also help people.
-This will help with your EEAT – experience, expertise, authority and trust – which is one of the markers that Google uses to rank your website.
+You can take a deep dive into topics that are relevant for the wedding industry and that are also the questions couples are asking.
+This will help with your EEAT – experience, expertise, authority and trust – which is one of the crucial markers that Google uses to rank your website.

 So if you're a wedding stylist, for example, you can break down what your services are and why people might want to hire a stylist.
 If you're a florist, you could do posts on seasonal flowers.
 If you're a cake maker, you could do a post about the difference between fondant icing and buttercream icing, and what type of cakes work best with each.